 Once award amounts were determined, LEAs submitted a Letter of Intent (LOI) claiming their award amounts and specifying the E-rate funding cycle(s) in which funds would be used as well as the estimated amounts to be used for each cycle.
-Once LEAs receive funding approval from E-rate, they are required to send their USAC Form 471 and Funding Commitment Decision Letter, which confirm both the E-rate federal funding and local match required.
-133 of 136 LEAs accepted their Round 2 awards (132 districts and 1 state charter school).
+Once LEAs receive funding approval from E-rate, they were required to send their USAC Form 471 and Funding Commitment Decision Letter, which confirmed both the E-rate federal funding and local match required.
+One hundred and thirty-four (134) of 136 LEAs accepted their Round 2 awards (133 districts and one state charter school).
 Appendix A includes a list of final award amounts by grant round.